jennego/jennego-site/README.md

 to do

 - add photo gallery content / add date to content model
-- add navigation to photo galleries
+- add navigation to photo galleries and single blog pages
-- figure out what to do with video
+- figure out what to do with video - link + image, overlay play icon, on click -> modal, source from contentful
-- be more consistant with colours
+- be more consistant with colours / tidy sass
-- fix photo list so groups display too
+- fix photo list so groups display too ✅

 ---

 - add content to cms
-- finish photo gallery pages - add more pages
+- finish photo gallery pages - add more pages ✅
 - style menu ✅
 - add accordion to menu
 - tidy sass
 - improve accessibility
-- add icons
+- add icons ✅
-- make layouts for video (index)
+- make layouts for video (index) ✅
 - layouts for blog (single/index)
 - add video page (gallery?) / may need to customize cms?
 - figure out if other pages should be their own thing or not?